-How do Rational Kitchens compare with other German kitchen brands?
+How do Rational Kitchens compare with other German kitchen brands in quality?

 We usually expect that higher quality means a higher price.
-This is certainly true of most German kitchen brands, including Rational Kitchens — but not all.
-There are some German kitchen brands that we’d consider to be as high quality as Rational Kitchens, but cost up to 35% less.
+This is certainly true of most German kitchen brands, including Rational Kitchens — but not all!
+There are some German brands that cost up to 35% less than Rational &, in our opinion, are just as good quality.
 That means you could have a quality German kitchen for around the same as an inferior one from the chains.
 To put this into context, for a good sized Rational kitchen comprising say 25 units, a 35% saving on the units should equate to a saving of £4,000 – £5,000.

 Our FREE service finds you the best value German kitchen suppliers.

 For more info on Rational kitchens. visit their website: https://www.rational.de/en/home/